webyrd/Barliman/README.md

 KNOWN ERRORS:

+* Will modified the miniKanren reifier to remove unnecessary constraints involving gensyms.
+Alas, he goofed it, and the reifier removes too many constraints, including some =/= and absento constraints in play when gensyms are used.
+Need to fix this!
+* (lambda (,A ,B) ...) should always produce a disequality constraint between A and B.
 * The '0' key no longer seems to work.
 * Shadowing of syntax is no longer working.  (and and #t) => #t should result in a syntax error, unless the Definitions pane contains a defn named 'and': (define and (lambda x  x)).
 In which case, (and and #t) should be legal syntax.
 (Wonder if we broke this when we messed with the environment in evalo.)
 * It is possible, rarely, to exit Barliman and still have a Scheme process running in the background.
 Need a way to better track which processes have been started and make sure to kill them.
 Or potentially use something like `ulimit` when launching a process.